ranaalayad/parallel-agglomerative-clustering-/README.md

 3-hadoop fs -put input.txt  /HAC/input
 when the code is agglomerative.jar go to directory, in my case it is:
 1-cd Desktop/HAC
-2-hadoop jar jar-file-just-drop-it-and-drag-it-here /HAC/input-file-name-in-HDFS /HAC/output
+2-hadoop jar agglomerative.jar /HAC/input-file-name-in-HDFS /HAC/output
 Then the output will show in the screen.

 	Addition hints: